 7) Viewing parents as subordinate members of a larger team of adults looking after a child.

-The tight knit world of Scottish Government, education, social work and children’s charities is dominated by this philosophy.
-In some areas, this spirit will be embodied in non-statutory Named Persons, but everywhere the same insidious philosophy will still infuse professional attitudes.
+The tight-knit world of Scottish Government, education, social work and children’s charities is dominated by this philosophy.
+In some areas, this spirit will be embodied in non-statutory Named Persons, but everywhere the same insidious philosophy still infuses professional attitudes.